fauu/Kamite/README.md

 Select a point within a block of text; Kamite will try to infer the extent of the block and then OCR the resulting area.

-*This should be good enough for 95% of typical manga text blocks, although the block detection algorithm has a lot of room for improvement.*
+*This should be good enough for 90% of typical manga text blocks, but the block detection algorithm has a lot of room for improvement.*

+**Note for Linux/Xorg users:** On Xorg, the point selection mechanism cannot be restricted to just a point, meaning that when the mouse is pressed and dragged, a rectangle area will be selected instead of a point.
+If this happens, Kamite will consider the center of this area as the selected point.

 ##### Region OCR